yudswin/yudswin/README.md

-# 👑YudSwin profile👑
+# Hi there, welcome to 👑YudSwin profile👑
 **Junior (Designer/Developer)**

 I'm Duy and I study Computer Science at "[IU][wikipedia]" - Vietnam National University in Ho Chi Minh City.
 I'd like to work as a software engineer.
 I enjoy delving deeply into game design, level design, and game production as they apply to various types of problems.
-When working in the gaming industry, I believe it is critical to have a broad range of knowledge in order to be prepared for anything.
+When working in the gaming industry, I believe it is critical to have a broad range of kn owledge in order to be prepared for anything.
 Thank you for stopping by my GitHub page.

 ### Connect with me: